General Guide

 Verdict

-For Mac and Windows users with mixed-file workflows (especially RAW + HEIC + PDFs in the same folder) and a strong dislike of subscriptions, Zush is where we landed — $10 one-time, fast analysis, descriptive names, and BYOK if you outgrow the included credits.
-For Mac power users who want deep Finder integration, NameQuick is the closest competitor.
+For Mac and Windows users with mixed-file workflows (especially RAW, HEIC, design files, iWork docs, audio, videos, and PDFs in the same folders) and a strong dislike of subscriptions, Zush is where we landed — $38 one-time, fast analysis, descriptive names, plus templates, Naming Blocks, and BYOK on paid PRO.
+For Mac power users who want deep Finder integration, NameQuick is the closest Mac-only competitor.
 For local-only processing, pick AI Renamer CLI or Wisfile.
+Keep FilesDesk on the watchlist because it is now publishing direct cross-platform/offline/BYOK/lifetime claims.
 For cloud-first document work in Google Drive or Dropbox, pick Renamed.to.
 For Magic Folders subscription automation, Renamer.ai.
 For truly free with no trade-offs, Wisfile or Riffo.

 Your decision comes down to four questions: Which platforms do you need?
 Which file types actually land in your folders?
 Do you want to pay once or pay forever?
 Is a safety net (undo, rollback) worth paying for when you rename in bulk?